Teacher Education Assistance for College and Higher Education (TEACH Grant)

 - Admitted into classified Credential program (conditionally classified does not meet criteria);

-- Enrolled 6 units or more of core credential courses listed above;
+- Enrolled in 6 units or more of core credential courses listed above;

 - Enrolled in a first credential program.
 Student not eligible if enrolled in a 2nd Credential or beyond;